Powering Insights: Using Power BI as a Business Analyst

 Understanding the Essence of Power BI

-Before delving further, it's critical to understand what Power BI offers:
+Before delving further, it's important to understand what Power BI offers:

 Microsoft Power BI Tools for Business Analysts